-Funding for the first cohort occurred in August 2013, the second cohort occurred in September 2014, the third cohort occurred in October 2015 and the fourth cohort occurred in October 2016.
-The funding for the first four cohorts has been entered into between UWSL and the same private lender which holds the senior loan agreements and the same private lender that holds the subordinate loan agreements.
+Funding for the first cohort occurred in August 2013, the second cohort occurred in September 2014, the third cohort occurred in October 2015, the fourth cohort occurred in October 2016 and the fifth cohort occurred in November 2017.
+The funding for the first five cohorts has been entered into between UWSL and the same private lender which holds the senior loan agreements and the same private lender that holds the subordinate loan agreements.
 The loans for cohort 1 bear interest at 5% per year calculated on a simple interest basis and mature eight years after the initial advance date.
 An additional feature of the loans for cohort 1 provide for the possibility of additional "success payments" to investors based on the success of the program.
 The loans for cohorts 2 through 5 bear interest which is capped at 5% above the Municipal Market Data General Obligation Bond Rate as of the date the contract is executed.
-The interest rate on cohorts 1 through 4 was 5% as of June 30, 2017.
+The interest rate on cohorts 1 through 5 was 5% as of June 30, 2018 and 2017.
 Principal and interest payments are due under both the senior and subordinate loans on the anniversary date of the initial advance, beginning on the third anniversary of the initial advance.